Saryace/saryace.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently part of R Ladies iniciative
+* Currently and proudly part of the R Ladies iniciative